 1. An Investment Partnership or a partnership that only invests in Investment Partnerships and has no Massachusetts-source income from other sources;

 2. A trust or estate that is already required to withhold on nonresident members, if it has any, under M.G.L. c.
 62, § 10(g);

 3. An upper-tier pass-through entity in a tiered structure that can demonstrate that a lower-tier pass-through entity has previously withheld and made estimated payments of all of the Massachusetts tax on Massachusetts-source income derived by the upper-tier pass-through entity that would otherwise be subject to withholding by the upper-tier entity.
 (See tiered structures at 830 CMR 62B.2.2(5).)

 4. Participating M.G.L. c.
-62 non-residents.
-Generally, withholding is not required on non-resident members taxable under M.G.L. c.
+62 Nonresidents.
+Generally, withholding is not required as to nonresident members taxable under M.G.L. c.
 62 who establish that they are compliant with Massachusetts tax laws by:

 a. participating in a composite return prepared by the pass-through entity under the rules explained in 830 CMR 62.5A.1(11); or